Manage your Astra enterprise

 It can take some time to generate the report, depending on the number of organizations and resources in your enterprise, because this report contains detailed usage data.
 To get usage summaries for specific organizations or resources, see Get filtered usage for a specific time range and Get filtered usage for the current month.

-1. Initialize report generation:
+1. Initialize report generation with POST v2/enterprises/billing-reports/generate-report:

-curl -sS -location -X POST "https://api.astra.datastax.com/v2/enterprises/billing-reports/generate-report" \
+curl -sS -L -X POST "https://api.astra.datastax.com/v2/enterprises/billing-reports/generate-report" \

 --header "Authorization: Bearer ENTERPRISE_APPLICATION_TOKEN" \